PierreLorenzi/HyperCardPreview/StackFormat.md

 It is possible to decrypt an encrypted [Stack Block](#stack-block) without the password.
 We describe roughly how to do it.

-The first encrypted 32-bit integer of the [Stack Block](#stack-block), at offset 0x18, is a big weakness because it contains the size of the [Stack Block](#stack-block), which we know anyway because it is given in the header.
+The first encrypted 32-bit integer of the [Stack Block](#stack-block), at offset 0x18, is a big weakness because it contains the offset of the [Master Block](#master-block), which is always equal to the size of the [Stack Block](#stack-block), and that one we know because it is written in the header.
 So by XORing the size of the [Stack Block](#stack-block) with that integer, we get `h`, the value used to XOR the integer.

 According to the function `decryptStackBlock`, the value `h` is equal to `x XOR (hashNumber(x) >> 16)`, `x` being an unknown 32-bit integer.
 But, as we see, the first 16 bits of `h` are the same first 16 bits of `x`, so we already know half of `x`.
 For the remaining 16 bits, we just have to check them all: for every possible value of `x`, we compute `x XOR (hashNumber(x) >> 16)` and check if it is equal to `h`.